roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 Regardless of how the certificates end up in either GCP or Kubernetes, we can monitor them with Prometheus.

-In either case, certificates end up in up-to two places:
+Whether manually renewed or managed by LetsEncrypt, our certificates end up in up-to two places:

 * The Kubernetes Secret store
 * As a GCP compute SSL Certificate

-Some of them are legacy certificates that are manually renewed and then updated, and some are managed by letsencrypt.
-All of them need to be monitored so we can be certain that none have accidentally expired without being noticed.

-Certificates end up in up-to two places:

-* The Kubernetes Secret store
-* As a GCP compute SSL Certificate

-In our infrastructure we use a LetsEncrypt controllers to renew certificates defined in our Kubernetes manifests.
-Once a certificate exists as a Kubernetes Secret, it can be referenced by other resources such as load balancers.
-We use two different load balancer implementations in GCP: NGiNX ingress controller, and the default GKE ingress controller.

-*diagram showing*:
-*read from mainfest, add to store*

 The NGiNX ingress controller works by mounting the Kubernetes Secret into the controller as a file.

-The GKE ingress controller makes a copy of the secret as a Compute SSL Certificate.
+As mentioned earlier, the GKE ingress controller makes a copy of the secret as a Compute SSL Certificate.
 This means that certificates used in the default GKE Kubernetes load balancers are stored in two separate locations: the Kubernetes cluster, as a secret, and in GCP, as a Certificate resource.

 The following commands will show certificates: